 - Squeeze one lemon.

-- Measure water.
+- Measure aquafaba or water.

 If you want a creamy hummus, but don’t have a high-power blender like Vitamix or Blendtec, follow our top tips.